-Keywell co-founded Lightbank, which invests in disruptive technology enterprises, with long-time business partner Eric Lefkofsky in 2010.
-That same year, Keywell founded Chicago Ideas Week, where thinkers and innovators give public talks and presentations.
+Keywell co-founded Lightbank, which invests in disruptive technology enterprises, with long-time business partner Lefkofsky in 2010.
+That same year, Keywell founded Chicago Ideas Week, now called Chicago Ideas, where thinkers and innovators give public talks and presentations.

 He also co-founded investment firm Mediaocean and Echo Global Logistics, a technology-based transportation management firm.

 Keywell is the chairman of the Future Founders Foundation, which runs programs designed to teach and inspire high school students to become entrepreneurs.
-He is also an adjunct professor at the University of Chicago Booth School of Business, where he teaches a course on entrepreneurship and building technology-based businesses, the chairman of the Illinois Innovation Council and served on the Mayor’s Committee on Technology Infrastructure and the co-Founder and CEO of Uptake Technologies.
+He is also an adjunct professor at the University of Chicago Booth School of Business, where he teaches a course on entrepreneurship and building technology-based businesses, the chairman of the Illinois Innovation Council and served on the Mayor’s Committee on Technology Infrastructure.

 He received his J.D. from the University of Michigan Law School and his bachelor’s from the University of Michigan.
 Fellow alum and billionaire investor Sam Zell is a mentor and former boss.